Slack canvas is a new way to power up your intelligent productivity platform

 When the canvas is ready to share, teams can choose who has view and edit access, and they can decide which channels and people it can be sent to.

-We’ve already seen customers, such as Garner, an energy-supply software company, lean on canvases to centralize information, map out business strategies and keep teams aligned.
+We’ve already seen customers, such as Garner, an energy-supply software company, lean on canvases to centralise information, map out business strategies and keep teams aligned.

-Slack canvas is a straightforward tool for colleagues to collaborate, create, collect and propagate information to the people who need to know it.
-We love using canvases to organize our weekly demos of new product features to the entire Garner team in addition to organizing action items for the week.
+Slack canvas is a straightforward tool for colleagues to collaborate, create, collect and propagate information to the people who need it.
+We love using canvases to organise our weekly demos of new product features to the entire Garner team in addition to organising action items for the week.

 Use canvas templates to jump-start your content

-Need help organizing your canvas?
+Need help organising your canvas?
 There’s a template for that.
-Our canvas gallery provides a centralized place for templates that you can quickly use as-is or customize to suit your needs.
+Our canvas gallery provides a centralised place for templates that you can quickly use as-is or customise to suit your needs.
 With 15 templates to choose from, you have easy access to pre-built canvases for everything from building product briefs to creating marketing project outlines and more.
 Available now, here are some of the useful templates for your team to jump-start your content curation:

-- Employee onboarding: Whether you’re building an onboarding program for the first time or giving your existing one a refresh, this canvas template will help you guide new hires through the first days at your organization.
-This template gives structure to the onboarding process for new team members and outlines the tools they’ll need to succeed in their new role.
+- Employee onboarding: Whether you’re building an onboarding programme for the first time or giving your existing one a refresh, this canvas template will help you to guide new hires through the first days at your organisation.
+This template gives structure to the onboarding process for new team members and outlines the tools that they’ll need to succeed in their new role.

-- Monthly newsletter: Create your team- or companywide announcements using the newsletter template.
-This canvas helps internal comms members save time and streamline processes by leveraging existing layouts, placeholders and content blocks.
-Style with your brand, add in your info, and share it in a channel.
+- Monthly newsletter: Create your team- or company-wide announcements using the newsletter template.
+This canvas helps internal comms members to save time and streamline processes by leveraging existing layouts, placeholders and content blocks.
+Style with your brand, add in your info and share it in a channel.

-- Out of office (OOO) coverage plan: Heading out for the holidays or taking an extended leave?
-The OOO canvas template guides team members to create a hub of all their work and share it in channels and DMs.
+- Out of office (OOO) coverage plan: Heading off on holiday or taking an extended period of leave?
+The OOO canvas template helps team members to create a hub of all their work and share it in channels and DMs.
 You can add teammates’ Slack profiles for quick contact, and start conversations directly in the OOO canvas.
-With this information readily available, work keeps moving forward even when you’re not around.
+With this information readily available, work keeps moving forwards even when you’re not around.

-- Sales enablement hub: Whether you want to create a hub of all your product enablement materials or get different teams up to speed on an upcoming launch, this template will help teams offer a central place for everything they need to learn.
-Embed Slack clip walkthroughs to provide an overview, link out your presentations, and highlight relevant stakeholders.
-And with all of this content housed right in Slack, everyone can find information with a simple search.
+- Sales enablement hub: Whether you want to create a hub of all your product enablement materials or get different teams up to speed on an upcoming launch, this template will help teams by offering a central place for everything that they need to learn.
+Embed Slack clip walkthroughs to provide an overview, link out to your presentations and highlight relevant stakeholders.
+And with all this content housed directly in Slack, everyone can find information with a simple search.

 Ready to start using these templates?
-You can access the canvas gallery by clicking on the “Canvas” tab under “More” in your left sidebar or by opening an empty canvas in a channel and selecting “See more templates.”
+You can access the canvas gallery by clicking on the ‘Canvas’ tab under ‘More’ in your left-hand sidebar or by opening an empty canvas in a channel and selecting ‘See more templates’.

 Slack canvas is available to you

 Slack canvas is available to all Slack users.
-Customers on paid plans have access to both standalone canvases and canvases that exist as part of channels and DMs.
+Customers on paid subscriptions have access to both standalone canvases and canvases that exist as part of channels and DMs.
 Free teams can also enjoy access to canvases in channels and DMs.
-Check out slack.com/plans for more details.
+Take a look at slack.com/plans for more details.

-For more information about how to get started with canvases, check out our Help Center.
+For more information about how to get started with canvases, take a look at our Help Centre.

 Ready to show off your canvas masterpiece?
 We’d love to hear about it.
 Tweet us at @SlackHQ.